 Students who are not high school graduates may satisfy the high school graduation requirement by submitting the California Certificate of Proficiency or the General Education Development (GED) certificate or equivalent certificates awarded by other states.

-Applicants presenting the high school proficiency test or the GED will be expected to meet the fifteen unit college preparatory subject requirements.
+Meeting Admission Requirements.
+Applicants presenting the high school proficiency test or the GED will be expected to meet the fifteen-unit college preparatory subject requirements and have a qualifying eligibility index.
 Grades in courses completed after grade nine are used to calculate the grade point average for the eligibility index.

-Students who have completed fewer than 90 transferable quarter college units (fewer than 60 semester units) are considered lower division transfer students.
-Students who have completed 90 or more transferable quarter college units (60 or more semester units) are considered upper division transfer students.
-Students who complete college units during high school or through the summer immediately following high school graduation are considered first-time freshmen and must meet those admission requirements.
+Applicants who have completed fewer than 60 transferable semester college units (fewer than 90 quarter units) are considered lower-division transfer students and are not eligible for admission to CSUSB.
+Applicants who have completed 60 or more transferable semester college units (90 or more quarter units) are considered upper-division transfer students.
+Applicants who complete college units during high school or through the summer immediately following high school graduation are considered first-time freshmen and must meet the CSU minimum eligibility requirements for admission.
 Transferable courses are those designated for baccalaureate credit by the college or university offering the courses and accepted as such by the campus to which the applicant seeks admission.

 Lower Division Transfer Requirements